Aadeshjain51/bin_info/README.md

 # bin_info
-Binary executable file header information viewer written in C++ It uses Binary File Descriptor library (libbfd) for parsing the executable and Capstone (libcaptone) for disassembly.
+Binary executable file header information viewer written in C++.

+It uses Binary File Descriptor library (libbfd) for parsing the executable and Capstone (libcaptone) for disassembly.

 ## Installation